What Is The Soldiers And Sailors Civil Relief Act?

 The Importance Of Consulting With An Experienced Military Divorce Attorney

 In the end, it is best to consult with an experienced military divorce attorney who has a thorough knowledge of the applicable laws and acts.
-We will let you know what your rights are and how the Servicemembers Civil Relief Act applies to you.
+I can let you know your rights and how the Servicemembers Civil Relief Act applies to you.

-For more information or to schedule an appointment with an experienced military divorce lawyer, please contact us.
+For more information or to schedule an appointment, please email my office today.
+Free consultations.